 George Bernard Shaw was an Irish playwright who wrote more than 60 plays during his lifetime.
-He was given a Nobel Prize in Literature in 1925.
-Pygmalion was later made into the film My Fair Lady.
+He was awarded The Nobel Prize in Literature in 1925.
+His well-known play, Pygmalion was later made into the film My Fair Lady.
 His screenplay won an Oscar.
-He was also an essayist, journalist, novelist, and short story writer
+He was also an essayist, journalist, novelist, and short story writer.

 Source for Image